DarkMasquerader/Data-Analysis-Project-1/README (1).md

 - How to run

 ## Business Problem
-A game development company wants to make a new game for the PC platform.
+A game development studio is looking to develop a new game for the PC platform.
-The company would like to know what type of games are most successful, providing the highest chance of developing a successful game.
+The studio would like to know what type of games are most successful, providing the studio highest chance of developing a successful game.

 This work answers this question by generating a novel, large-scale dataset concerning the games available on the Steam platform.
 This program and dataset is made available to the public for further use.

 ## Data Preparation and Acquisition
-The dataset used for this project is generated using data from Steam[] and SteamCharts[], using *web scraping* and *website automation* alongside advanced programming techniques such as multi-threading and resource management (mutexes).
+The dataset used for this project is generated using data from Steam[] and SteamCharts[], using *web scraping* and *website automation*, alongside advanced programming techniques such as multi-threading and resource management (mutexes).

-The collected data was also cleaned and transformed in preparation for subsequent data analysis.
+The collected data is also cleaned and transformed in preparation for subsequent data analysis.

+The script responsible for data acquisition and preparation is `Data Acquisition.py`.

 ## Notable Techniques
 **NOTE:** Technical techniques are appended with an asterisk